nabilowitsch/webcal/README.md

 ## Limitations

-- **Recurring events** are displayed but cannot be edited or deleted.
+- **Recurring events** are displayed but cannot be edited or deleted (yet).
 The edit form is disabled for them.
 - **Single CalDAV account** — all calendars belong to one CalDAV user (see Non-goals).

 ---